elifcozkan/aboutMe/README.md

 - 👋 Hi, I’m Elif
 - 👀 I’m interested in programming and learning new languages.
-(C is new for me still!)
 - 🌱 I’m currently learning QT and C/C++
 - 💞️ I’m looking to collaborate on programming.
 - 📫 How to reach me is: elifcozkan@gmail.com